Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

 ## Manage the stock for POS products

-You can adjust the stock level quantity of your POS products, for instance because of a stock, a purchasing or an ordering.
+You can adjust the stock quantity of your POS products, for instance because of a stock, a purchasing or an ordering.

 #### Prerequisites

 - A POS store is created, see [Create a store via wizard](./06_CreateStore.md#create-a-store-in-pos-using-the-wizard) or [Create a store manually](./06a_CreateStoreManually.md#create-a-pos-store-manually).
 - A POS offer is created, see [Create an offer for POS](./07_ManageOffers.md#create-an-offer-for-pos).
 - The warehouse logistics for the POS article is active, see [Manage the warehouse logistics for POS products](#manage-the-warehouse-logistics-for-pos-products).
-- A warehouse with a defined shelf is assigned to the POS product.
+- A warehouse with a defined storage shelf is assigned to the POS product.

 #### Procedure